Wilhelm Richard Wagner was born on 22 May 1813 in Leipzig, Germany at No 3, the Brühl (The House of the Red and White Lions) in the Jewish Quarter.

 Cosima Wagner, Richard Wagner, Paul von Joukowsky (family friend)

-L-R, bottom row: Isolde (Wagner's daughter), Daniela von Bülow (Wagner's stepdaughter),
+L-R, bottom row: Isolde von Bülow (Wagner's daughter), Daniela von Bülow (Wagner's stepdaughter),

 1882: 69th birthday (Villa Wahnfried, Bayreuth)

-At Wagner’s sixty-nineth and final birthday, the boys’ choir rehearsed and conducted by Humperdinck sang the last chorus from Parsifal, Act 1.
+At Wagner’s sixty-nineth and last birthday, the boys’ choir rehearsed and conducted by Humperdinck sang the last chorus from Parsifal, Act 1.
+A piece by Cervantes was also performed, followed by the Liebestod, with Engelbert Humperdinck and Ernst Hausburg playing the scherzo from the Ninth Symphony behind the scenes between the two pieces.
 Count Gobineau was again guest of honour at Wagner's birthday party.

 Richard Wagner c 1880